For a Dreamy Night

 British Museum

-Sometimes, a rainy day unexpectedly joins the journey: in this case, there's no despairing, and off we go to the British Museum, where entry is free, just like many British museums.
+Sometimes a rainy day may unexpectedly join your adventure: in that case, don't despair and head to the British Museum, where entry is free, as is often the case with British museums.
 Behind its neoclassical facade lies one of the largest collections of art and antiquities in the world.
-From the Rosetta Stone to the Parthenon sculptures and Egyptian mummies, every room is a journey through time and civilizations.
-We watch History unfold before us,then we improvised a photoshoot under the grandiose glass roof of the Great Court, just for the fun of it.
+From the Rosetta Stone to the Parthenon sculptures and Egyptian mummies, each room is a journey through time and civilizations.
+Witness history come to life,then we have an impromptu photoshoot under the grandiose glass roof of the Great Court, just for fun.

 British Museum